navapbc/template-application-nextjs/template-only-docs/set-up-cd.md

 1. Select "GitHub Actions" from the **Source** dropdown field on the "Pages" tab in your repo settings (`Settings > Pages`).
 1. Trigger the workflow from the repo's Actions tab or by pushing a commit to your main branch

 If your GitHub repo is public and you're using the default domain, Storybook will be hosted at a subdirectory: `https://<repo-owner-username>.github.io/<repo-name>/`.
 A `NEXT_PUBLIC_BASE_PATH` environment variable is available to your code so that any relative paths can be properly prefixed with the subdirectory where your Storybook is hosted.
-The Storybook configuration is already setup to use this environment variable.
+The Storybook configuration is already setup to use this environment variable, as long as the `basePath` in your `next.config.js` uses `process.env.NEXT_PUBLIC_BASE_PATH` as the value.

 ### Alternatives